omron-sinicx/srsd-benchmark/README.md

 we recreate 120 datasets to discuss the performance of symbolic regression for scientific discovery (SRSD).
-For each of the 120 SRSD datasets, we carefully review the properties of the formula and its variables to design reasonably realistic sampling range of values so that our new SRSD datasets can be used for evaluating the potential of SRSD such as whether or not an SR method con (re)discover physical laws from such datasets.
+For each of the 120 SRSD datasets, we carefully review the properties of the formula and its variables to design reasonably realistic sampling range of values so that our new SRSD datasets can be used for evaluating the potential of SRSD such as whether or not an SR method can (re)discover physical laws from such datasets.
 As an evaluation metric, we also propose to use normalized edit distances between a predicted equation and the ground-truth equation trees.
 While existing metrics are either binary or errors between the target values and an SR model's predicted values for a given input, normalized edit distances evaluate a sort of similarity between